locatable/splittable-docs/privacy-policy.md

  - We collect information from you when you register on our site, and track information about your houseshare.
  - When registering on our site, as appropriate, you may be asked to enter your: name and e-mail address.
 You may, however, visit our site anonymously.
- - If you register using your Facebook account, we use your name and email address to create an account for you on Splittable.
+ - If you register using your Facebook account, we use your name and email address to create an account for you on acasa.
 We do not (and never will!) post to your timeline without your explicit permission.
 We abide by the [Facebook Platform Policy](https://developers.facebook.com/policy).

 1. What do we use your information for?